 There are many instances where home buyers may qualify for Conventional Loans and NOT FHA, VA, USDA Loans when they have mortgage part of the bankruptcy and the deed is recorded at a much later date after the discharged date.

 The Department of Veteran Affairs (VA) has much more lenient waiting period requirements after bankruptcy and foreclosure.

-- Two year waiting period to qualify for VA Loans after Chapter 7 Bankruptcy discharged date
+- There is a two-year waiting period to qualify for VA Loans after Chapter 7 Bankruptcy discharged date

-- Two year waiting period to qualify for VA Loans after recorded date of foreclosure and/or deed in lieu of foreclosure
+- There is a two-year waiting period to qualify for VA Loans after the recorded date of foreclosure and/or deed in lieu of foreclosure

-- Two year waiting period to qualify for VA Loans after short sale
+- There is a two-year waiting period to qualify for VA Loans after the short sale

 - VA is the only mortgage loan program that exempts deferred student loans from debt to income ratio calculations

-- In order for deferred student loan DTI exemption, the veteran’s student loans needs to be deferred 12 or more months
+In order for deferred student loan DTI exemption, the veteran’s student loans need to be deferred 12 or more months.

 Overlays By Lenders On FHA Versus Conventional Mortgage After Bankruptcy